-Oscar-nominated Emmanuelle Riva dies in Paris, age 89
+Oscar-nominated Emmanuelle Riva Dies in Paris, Age 89

-In this Sunday, May,20, 2012 file photo, actress Emmanuelle Riva speaks during a press conference for the film Love, at the 65th international film festival, in Cannes, southern France.
-Riva, a French star of screen and stage nominated for an Academy Award for best actress in 2013, has died.
+Emmanuelle Riva, a French star of screen and stage nominated for an Academy Award for best actress in 2013, has died.
+She was 89.
+Riva died Friday afternoon in a clinic in Paris after a long illness, her agent, Anne Alvares Correa, told The Associated Press.

 Discussions